SoFi Technologies (NASDAQ:SOFI) Updates FY 2024 Earnings Guidance

 SoFi Technologies (NASDAQ:SOFI – Get Free Report) issued an update on its FY 2024 earnings guidance on Monday morning.
 The company provided earnings per share guidance of 0.070-0.080 for the period, compared to the consensus earnings per share estimate of 0.060.
 The company issued revenue guidance of -.
 SoFi Technologies also updated its FY 2026 guidance to 0.550-0.800 EPS.

-SoFi Technologies (NASDAQ:SOFI – Get Free Report) last issued its quarterly earnings results on Monday, October 30th.
-The company reported ($0.03) EPS for the quarter, topping the consensus estimate of ($0.08) by $0.05.
-The business had revenue of $564.20 million for the quarter, compared to analysts’ expectations of $511.30 million.
+SoFi Technologies (NASDAQ:SOFI – Get Free Report) last released its earnings results on Monday, October 30th.
+The company reported ($0.03) EPS for the quarter, topping analysts’ consensus estimates of ($0.08) by $0.05.
+The company had revenue of $564.20 million for the quarter, compared to analysts’ expectations of $511.30 million.
 SoFi Technologies had a negative net margin of 20.31% and a negative return on equity of 2.92%.
-The company’s quarterly revenue was up 34.6% compared to the same quarter last year.
-During the same quarter last year, the company posted ($0.09) earnings per share.
-Equities analysts anticipate that SoFi Technologies will post -0.14 earnings per share for the current fiscal year.
+The firm’s revenue was up 34.6% compared to the same quarter last year.
+During the same quarter last year, the business earned ($0.09) EPS.
+As a group, equities research analysts expect that SoFi Technologies will post -0.14 EPS for the current fiscal year.

 SoFi Technologies, Inc provides various financial services.
 It operates through three segments: Lending, Technology Platform, and Financial Services.
 The company offers lending and financial services and products that allows its members to borrow, save, spend, invest, and protect money.
 It also offers personal loans, student loans, home loans, and related services.